dasamritam/amritamwebpage.github.io/_posts/2022-12-10-SIMAX-pseudoinverse.md

 ---
 author_profile: true
 title: "Pseudoinverses of signed Laplacian matrices"
-icon: "fas fa-regular fa-file-lines"
-excerpt: <FontAwesomeIcon icon="fa-regular fa-file-lines" />I am pleased to announce that our paper has been accepted for publication in the SIAM Journal on Matrix Analysis and Applications..
+excerpt: I am pleased to announce that our paper has been accepted for publication in the SIAM Journal on Matrix Analysis and Applications..
 ---

 Our paper